iuccio/atlas/README.md

 ### Kafka

-This folder is used to store `json` files used to create topics using kafka-automation with estaCloudPipeline.
+This folder [kafka](kafka) is used to store `json` files that create topics using kafka-automation with estaCloudPipeline.
 More information can be found in the [kafka documentation](documentation/kafka.md).

 ### Line-directory